 The most precise way to measure amniotic fluid is through a prenatal ultrasound.
 However, since ultrasounds aren’t done at every visit, your provider might also determine your fundal height — the gap from your pubic bone to the top of your uterus guessing fluid levels.

-Can You Increase Amniotic Fluid by Drinking Water?
+The Scientific Reality: Can You Increase Amniotic Fluid by Drinking Water?

 What Happens if a Fetus Runs Out of Amniotic Fluid?